Vonage/vivid-3/libs/components/src/lib/tooltip/README.md

 ```

 ## Anchor
+The tooltip can be placed on interactive controls (things that can be clicked or focusable) such as: button, checkbox, input text.
+The tooltip can't be placed on non-interactive elements such as paragraph or plain div.
+Do not target non-interactive controls as a tooltip's anchor (such as non-focusable / disabled elements).

 - Type: `string`
 - Default: `undefined`

-The tooltip can be placed on interactive controls (things that can be clicked or focusable) such as:
-- button
-- checkbox
-- input text

-The tooltip can't be placed on non-interactive elements such as paragraph or plain div.
-Do not target non-interactive controls as a tooltip's anchor (such as non-focusable / disabled elements).
-The absence of user interaction will prevent the tooltip from showing up.

 ```html preview
 <style>